There are many calculators on the web to estimate the global warming emissions of you and your family.

 This has much more detail than most.
 It

-French calculator (in French) asks broad categories of house size, car size, flights, etc., not actual kilometers, liters, destinations, etc. It does add national infrastructure.
+French calculator (in French, no longer there) asks broad categories of house size, car size, flights, etc., not actual kilometers, liters, destinations, etc. It does add national infrastructure.
 They call it a "test" not a calculator.

-British site which compares 12 Ecological and 10 CO2 Footprint Calculators.
+British sites which compare calculators.
 Most no longer exist, but the following do:

 The strength of the calculators is to give you an approximation of your own emissions, which may lead you to more urgency in cutting back, and humility about how hard it is to cut deeply.